 My first stop was the Iron Bridge Farmers’ Market, located outdoors, under a fixed gazebo canopy on the grounds of the Iron Bridge Historical Museum and Travel Centre.
 It’s in a pretty park-like setting, just off the highway on the South side and as you enter the village going west.
 The museum consists of four buildings, all containing interesting artifacts from homesteads donated by generous families from around the area.
 There are convenient clean washroom facilities and picnic tables ready for anyone wanting to stop and have a rest.

-The market itself is a small one, with an average of 4-5 dedicated vendors, but what they lack for in size, they make up for in enthusiasm and friendliness.
+The market itself is a small one, with an average of 4 to 5 dedicated vendors, but what they lack in size, they make up for in enthusiasm and friendliness.
 The Iron Bridge Farmers’ Market started up just over 20 years ago.
 “We’re set up from the end of June to the end of September, each Saturday from 9 AM to 2 PM”, said Carl Trivers, Market Manager.

 “What we sell, we grow, make and produce ourselves.”